featurist/pogoscript/guide.md

 The reason is that since optional arguments are optionally passed, we can never be sure whether an argument belongs in the splat or if it's the optional argument.
 A technical detail, but nonetheless restrictive.

 # Objects

+Functions are of course objects in their own way: they can encapsulate state (by referring to variables in lexical scope); they offer an abstract interface (you can call them by passing arguments); they are polymorphic (you can't really tell what implementation you're calling, and nor should you); and they can inherit the behaviour of other functions in delegation, arguably an analogue to object oriented inheritance.

+But sometimes functions are not enough and something more is needed.
+What objects offer is the ability to invoke different but related operations, whereas functions can only invoke a single operation.

+Objects in PogoScript are, naturally, no different to objects in JavaScript, they just use a slight variation on the syntax:

+    a person = {
+        name = "Jack"
+        hobby = "Fetching pales of water"
+    }

+Adding methods is as you'd expect:

+    a person = {
+        name = "Jack"
+        hobby = "Fetching pales of water"
+        do hobby! =
+            print "ouch, "
+    }